Brittany Butts

 Enid Swatson

-Enid is currently a second-year Master of Public Health Student at the Rollins School of Public Health focusing on Sexual Reproductive Health and Population studies.
+Enid is a Clinical Research Coordinator II working on the MVP, CARDI, and E2 studies.
+Enid completed a Master of Public Health degree at the Rollins School of Public Health at Emory University, focusing on Sexual Reproductive Health and Population studies.
 Prior to working with Dr. Butts, she was a graduate research assistant at the Rollins Global Health Department examining the associations between neurodevelopment and cardiovascular health in children and young adults.

 Picture